-Doni Whitsett is a licensed clinical social worker and has been teaching at USC for 20 years; she was previously at UCLA for six years.
-She has taught first-year foundation courses in both practice and behavior and second-year courses in the Mental Health concentration.
-As an AASECT-certified sex therapist, she has taught a human sexuality elective, as well as the courses required for state licensure for various agencies, including the Department of Mental Health and LAUSD.
-Since 1980 Whitsett also has had a private practice treating individuals, couples and families.
+Doni Whitsett is a licensed clinical social worker and has been teaching at USC for 27 years, previously at UCLA for six years.
+She has taught first-year foundation courses in practice and behavior and second-year courses in the Mental Health concentration.
+As an AASECT-certified sex therapist, she has designed and taught a human sexuality elective, as well as the courses required for state licensure for various agencies.
+She was given a Fulbright award in 2016 to study and teach sexuality in China.
+Since 1980 Dr. Whitsett also has had a private practice treating individuals, couples and families.
 Her specialties include neurobiology, human sexuality, personality disorders, trauma and post-traumatic stress disorder with expertise in cult-related issues.
-She has several publications and has spoken both nationally and internationally on these topics.
+She has several publications and has presented on these topics both nationally and internationally.

 University of Southern California: PhD 1987

 Case Western Reserve University: MSSA 1967

 Post Traumatic Stress Disorder

 Industry Expertise (2)

 Certificate of Excellence for integration of LGBT issues into the classroom (professional)